zilton7/telegram-bot/README.md

 ## Getting Started
 To get a local copy up and running follow these simple example steps:

-- Clone the repository as indicated by Setup section below
+1. Clone the repository as indicated by Setup section below
-- In the local directory in which this repository is cloned, enter in the terminal or text-editor console:
+2. In the local directory in which this repository is cloned, enter in the terminal or text-editor console:

+-  Rrun bundle to install all the dependancies:
+> `` bundle install ``

+- Then run this:
 > `` ruby bin/main.rb ``

 - This will start the bot in your console.
 It will print 'Bot is running in the background...' to indicate that it is running.